adamgizis/db-UNIX-service/README.md

 ## Attributions

-Lots of code taken from , The Linux Programming Interface
+Lots of code taken from , The Linux Programming Interface.
+Work was done a cloud lab node.
+Git commits done